Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

 "Learning to choose is hard.
 Learning to choose well is harder" - Barry Schwartz

-A bold statement (maybe someone should do a PhD on this topic :) ).
-This is undoubtedly a bias opinion, based on how I see all abstract multi-agent systems, but whose patterns I believe people can and will see within their own organisations as AI adoption increases.
+A bold statement (maybe someone should do a PhD on this topic :*) ).
+This is a biased opinion no doubt, based on how I see abstracted multi-agent systems3.
+But these patterns can be seen within most organisations with significant AI adoption.
 Previously, resources were a bottleneck on ideas and tasks.
-If we dont have infinite developer time, then we need to choose which order we want to do the 20 new features we want to build.
-This can be said for all areas, whether its from desiginng a new bsuiness process, to if and how (and how much) we do reporting across the business.
-All these things were contrained, we were forced to make choices, we were forced to simplify so that us human beings could cope with the admin and the meeting-time.
+We don’t have infinite developer time, then we need to choose which, and which order we want to do the 100 new features we could build.
+This can be said for all areas, whether designing new business initiatives, or how (and how much) we do reporting and knowledge sharing.
+All these things were constrained, we were forced to make choices, we were forced to simplify so that us human beings could fit things in to our time and energy budgets for the day4.

 Without mistakes, how do we learn?